-Your breast consultant may recommend that you have a breast biopsy following a mammography or ultrasound.
+Your breast consultant may recommend that you have a breast biopsy following an ultrasound.
 A biopsy is the only way to tell for certain whether you have breast cancer or not.

 It involves taking a sample of cells or tissue from the area of your breast that needs to be checked and sending the biopsy to a laboratory for examination.
 Results will be available in two to three days.

 There are a number of ways to take a breast lump biopsy including:

 - Core needle biopsy - hollow needle is used to remove breast tissue under local anaesthetic – may require ultrasound guidance.

 - Fine needle (aspiration) biopsy - a very thin needle and syringe are used to remove a sample of cells from the breast lump